daniil/full-stack-js-docker-tutorial/README.md

       NODE_ENV: development
 ```

-To build our image we run an optimized build using [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/):
+To build our image we run an optimized build using [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/).
+Run this command in the root folder of the project:

 ```
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build